 Sea travel is similar to air travel in terms of customs regulations.
 You will need your doctor's letter and NDSS card to be allowed to carry supplies and equipment on board with you.
 All the supplies mentioned for air travel will be the same.

-Take motion sickness or anti-nausea medication during sea travel.
+Take motion sickness or anti-nausea medication during sea travel if needed

 We strongly recommend you inform the crew of your diabetes and remember that there is a doctor and nurse on board in case you need help.

-Do not leave insulin supplies in the car once you've reached your destination as heat and cold will affect your insulin.
-Your insulin, meter and strips should not be exposed to direct sunlight.
+Do not leave insulin supplies in the car once you've reached your destination.
+Heat and cold can affect your insulin.
+Your insulin, meter and strips should also not be exposed to direct sunlight.

 If you take insulin or diabetes medications

-- Check blood glucose levels before leaving and ensure your glucose level is at 5mmol/L or more.
-A two point test is a good way of knowing whether your blood glucose level is on its way up or down.
-For example test ½ an hour before you leave and then just before you drive off can give you an indication whether you blood glucose level is dropping.
-You should test your glucose levels regularly whilst driving to make sure you continue to be safe to drive.
+- Check blood glucose levels before leaving.
+Make sure your glucose level is above 5mmol/L. A two point check is a good way of knowing whether your blood glucose level is on its way up or down.
+For example check 30 minutes before you leave and then again just before you drive off.
+This can give you an indication whether you blood glucose level is dropping.
+You should check your glucose levels regularly whilst driving to make sure you continue to be safe to drive.

 - Always carry quick acting carbohydrates in the car with you in case you are hypo.
 If you do become hypo, pull over to the side of the road as soon as you can safely do so.
 Turn off the ignition and take the keys out of the ignition.
 Treat your hypo and follow it up with long acting carbohydrates.
 Ensure that you are safe to drive by re-checking your blood glucose level.
 Do not drive until your blood glucose level is above 5mmol/L and you feel better.

 Camping is often not considered travelling because most people do not go overseas for it, but it still requires preparation and planning for a successful trip.

 - Be cautious about camping alone in case of emergencies.